fbw-p23-e05/live/frameworks-django/pytech_bookstore/README.md

 - using the render method in a function based view
 - Using templates with class based views
 - Template tags (for, if)

+## Django Forms

+- How to create a from
+- displaying a form in the template
+- csrf tokens
+- Model Forms vs Forms
+- Form validations
+- FormView class